Particle Board vs. Plywood: What is the Difference?

 While there are three layers, each consists of many thin pieces, making it possible for a sheet per square foot of OSB to consist of 50 actual layers of wood, all bonded together.
 Between the orientation of the wood fibers and the many thin layers of material, OSB is strong enough that the building code allows it to be used in place of plywood for subflooring, roof sheathing, and wall sheathing.

 Even though OSB can be used as a replacement material for plywood in many construction applications, it can’t be used as a substitute for particle board.
 The way OSB is manufactured leaves a rough surface, with the various chips not all at the same level.
-It is not a good substrate for gluing laminate or veneer, and painting it brings out unevenness in the surface.
+It is not a suitable substrate for gluing laminate or veneer, and painting it brings out unevenness in the surface.

 MDF